SMAC-Group/swag_breast_cancer/README.md

 In this repository we provide the codes necessary to replicate the findings presented in the research article **Chameleon microRNAs in breast cancer: their elusive role as regulatory factors in cancer progression** authored by Cesare Miglioli, Gaetan Bakalli, Stephane Guerrier, Samuel Orso, Roberto Molinari, Mucyo Karemera and Nabil Mili.
 This article is currently under review on *PLOS ONE*.

-The statistical analysis performed in this study is based on the data presented in the paper **Subtype-specific micro-RNA expression signatures in breast cancer progression** by Haakensen in 2016.
-We thank the authors for having made available the AHUS data set on the free access ArrayExpress platform ().
+The statistical analysis performed in this study is based on the data presented in the paper **Subtype-specific micro-RNA expression signatures in breast cancer progression** by *Haakensen et al* in 2016.
+We thank the authors for having made available the [AHUS data set](https://www.ebi.ac.uk/arrayexpress/experiments/E-MTAB-3759/?query=AHUS) on the free access ArrayExpress platform.

 Get the data from ArrayExpres in R
 ----------------------------------